baryalaysafi/loadinganimation-repo/Readme.md

-Creating hover effects to engage users and enhance interactivity Incorporating animation libraries to streamline your development process Tips and tricks for optimizing performance and accessibility Whether you're a seasoned web developer looking to spice up your designs or a beginner eager to dive into the world of animation, this video has something for everyone.
+Creating hover effects to engage users and enhance interactivity Incorporating animation libraries to streamline your development process Tips and tricks for optimizing performance and accessibility Whether you're a seasoned web developer looking to spice up your designs or a beginner eager to dive into the world of animation, this video has something for everyone!